VARI® CEO JASON MCCANN SITS DOWN WITH DR. ABBIE SHIPP

 26 Minute View

 “I think every business right now is saying, ‘if we don’t embrace change, we die,’” says Dr. Shipp.
 “Change is the only constant.”
-While it can feel tempting to maintain the status quo as a means of self-preservation, sometimes bold action and a new way of thinking are exactly what’s needed.
-Business owners must be willing to think outside the box and put aside arguments of “this is the way we’ve always done it” in order to brainstorm solutions that may be better suited, both for the present moment and the future.
-Because 50 to 70% of planned changes fail, Dr. Shipp says leaders must keep an open mind as they come up with new strategies.
+While it can feel tempting to maintain the status quo as a means of self-preservation, sometimes bold action and a new way of thinking are needed.
+Business owners must be willing to think outside the box and put aside arguments of “this is the way we’ve always done it” to brainstorm solutions that may be better suited, both for the present moment and the future.
+Because 50 to 70% of planned changes fail, Dr. Shipp says leaders must keep an open mind as they develop new strategies.

 Become Comfortable With Ambiguity

 As humans, we crave certainty.
-We long to follow a set of steps in order to guarantee specific results.
-But when it comes to change, there’s no four-step plan businesses can follow to guarantee a certain outcome, in large part because companies are made up of people whose experiences, feelings, and perceptions are ever changing as well.
+We long to follow a set of steps to guarantee specific results.
+But when it comes to change, there’s no four-step plan businesses can follow to guarantee a certain outcome, largely because companies are made up of people whose experiences, feelings, and perceptions are also ever-changing.

 Engage With Your Employees